fonoster/fonoster/docs/operator/deploy-your-server.md

-This document will guide guide through installationg process of Fonoster in a self-hosted environment or the cloud.
+This document will guide through the installation process of Fonoster in a self-hosted environment or the cloud.
 You will learn about the available installation options and which one is the best for your current journey with Fonoster.

 ## Self-hosted or Cloud